Schedule your first service today and get 50% off!

 Spiders

-Spiders are active in Idaho homes all year, but especially during the colder months.
+Spiders are active in Idaho homes all year, but especially during the colder months—understanding spider activity by season Idaho homeowners experience can help explain why many common house spiders in Idaho move indoors.
 As temperatures drop, spiders follow warmth inside.
 They often make themselves at home in corners of basements, garages, and quiet storage areas.

 Most local spiders are harmless, but we still take spider infestations in Idaho seriously.
-Certain species, like the hobo spider, raise concerns because of their appearance and possible bites—even if the danger is often overstated.
+Certain species, like the hobo spider, raise concerns because of their appearance and possible bites—even if the danger is often overstated, according to University of Idaho Extension entomology resources.

 Typical signs: